20. Trees¶

 In keeping with the tree metaphor, the other nodes are called branches and

-the nodes at the tips with NULL
+the nodes at the tips with nullptr

 values for both left